MileHacker Logo

 • Rosetta Stone for language learning.

-• Important expressions: Merhaba (Hello), Teşekkür ederim (Thank you).
+• Key phrases: Merhaba (Hello), Teşekkür ederim (Thank you).

 Postal Services

 PTT (Posta ve Telgraf Teşkilatı) is the national postal service.
-Branches are available city-wide for sending letters, postcards, and all-inclusive packages.
+Branches are accessible all over the city for sending letters, postcards, and all-inclusive packages.

 PTT Functions